awsdocs/amazon-s3-userguide/doc_source/S3OutpostsCreateBucket.md

 1. For **Bucket name**, enter a Domain Name System \(DNS\)\-compliant name for your bucket\.

    The bucket name must:
-   + Be unique within the AWS account, the Outpost, and the AWS Region the Outpost is homed to\.
+   + Be unique within the AWS account, the Outpost, and the AWS Region that the Outpost is homed to\.
    + Be 3–63 characters long\.
    + Not contain uppercase characters\.
    + Start with a lowercase letter or number\.